African Kingdoms and Empires A Journey Through History

 • Music: African music is known for its diverse rhythms, melodies, and instruments.
 The kora, a 21-string harp, is a traditional instrument of the Mandinka people of West Africa, while the djembe, a drum, is used in various musical traditions across the continent.

-See also African History and Heritage A Journey Through Time and Culture
+See also African Art and Craft A Journey Through Cultural Expression

 Trade and Economic Networks